mainmatter/mainmatter.com/src/cases/aleph-alpha.md

         Researchers prototyped in Python: Using Rust's excellent Python interop capabilities, we would then plug the Python code into the Rust pipeline (thanks <a href="https://crates.io/crates/pyo3">pyo3</a>!) to verify its functionality and run it at scale.
-If the change was desirable, and we needed better performance, we would then port the Python code over to Rust. </li>
+If the change was desirable, and we needed better performance, we would then port the Python code over to Rust.</li>
+        <li><strong>Ecosystem</strong>: A growing number of companies are building core machine learning infrastructure in Rust.
+        As a by-product, you can find high-quality implementations of key algorithms on <a href="https://crates.io">crates.io</a>.
+        A special mention goes to Hugging Face's <a href="https://github.com/huggingface/tokenizers">tokenizers</a> crate, a load-bearing component of the final pipeline.</li>
       </ul>
     </div>
 </div>